Missouri Diminished Value Claims

 Rook v.
 John F. Oliver Trucking Co., S.W.2d 200 (Mo.
 App.
 1977)

-The Missouri Court of Appeals held that a damaged vehicle owner may recover both the reasonable cost of repairs and the difference between the vehicle’s market value before the collision and its value after repairs.
-The court made clear that recovering both repair costs and diminished value does not constitute a double recovery when repairs fail to fully restore the vehicle’s pre loss value.
+The Missouri Court of Appeals held that a vehicle owner may recover both the reasonable cost of repairs and the difference between the vehicle's market value before the collision and its value after repairs.
+The court was explicit that recovering both isn't a double recovery when repairs don't fully restore the vehicle's pre-loss value.

 Below are answers to common questions about Missouri diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.

-Yes.
-Missouri allows third party diminished value claims when another driver is responsible for the accident.
+Yes — Missouri allows third-party diminished value claims whenever another driver is responsible for the accident.

-• How is diminished value calculated in Missouri?
+• How is the dollar amount for diminished value figured out?

-There is no required state formula.
-Market based comparison of similar vehicles is commonly used to measure resale impact.
+There's no required state formula — a market-based comparison of similar vehicles is the standard way to measure the actual resale impact.

-Missouri generally allows five years for property damage claims.
+Missouri generally allows five years from the date of the accident for property damage claims.

 Still have a question?